 Use Tags

 Tags are keywords that you add to items on Tableau Server and Tableau Cloud to categorise them.
 Tags help users find and filter Tableau content (workbooks, views, metrics, data sources and flows) and, with Tableau Catalogue, external assets (databases, files and tables).
-(The legacy Metrics feature was retired in February 2024 for Tableau Cloud and will be retired in Tableau Server version 2024.2.
+(The legacy Metrics feature was retired in February 2024 for Tableau Cloud and in Tableau Server version 2024.2.
 For more information, see Create and Troubleshoot Metrics (Retired).)

 If you have a site role of Explorer or Creator, you can add tags and delete the tags you have added.
 Authors can also tag content when they publish from Tableau Desktop or Tableau Prep to a Tableau site.